 The duha then pulled on the garment tightly.
 Pain means decency.
 It exhaled deeply and secured the robe by wrapping a worn brown satin sash around its midsection.
 The robe left nothing of its body exposed, save for the face, neck, hands, and feet.

 It began to pull away at the bed’s coverings when it felt a small shiver.
 The door slid open, revealing the commissioner behind.
-It then bowed its head and stayed still, holding its breath so as not to make an unwarranted noise.
+It then bowed its head and stayed still, holding its breath to prevent unwarranted noise.

 “Look up.
 Listen.
 And then you may speak.”
-Despite the curt tone, the commissioner’s words rang like a soft bell.
+Despite her curt tone, the commissioner’s words rang like a soft bell.

 “It has been no more than five minutes, Master Itana.
 Even for one who is duha—”